History & Origin of Tattoos

 There have been discoveries of tattooed mummies from ancient Egypt, which suggest that the practice here dates back to at least 2000 BC.
 Some theories indicate that the tattoos found on the mummies were for decorative purposes.
 Research by Daniel Fouquet suggests that, in ancient Egypt, tattoos may have even been performed as a medical treatment.

 His examination of the different scars found on the mummified body of the priestess, Hathor, suggests that the markings could have been a treatment for pelvic peritonitis.
-Another interesting discovery about tattooing from ancient Egypt is that it appears this practice was only carried out on women.
+Another interesting discovery about tattooing from ancient Egypt is that it appears this practice was only carried out on the skin of women.

-This theory is supported by the fact that there is little to no evidence, either physical or artistic, that men received tattoos.
+This theory is supported by the fact that there is little to no evidence, either physical or artistic, that tattooing was commonly performed on men.
 This practice changed, however, during the Meroitic period, between 300 BC and 400 CE, when Nubian men received tattoos.

 Tattooing has formed a part of Samoan cultural traditions for thousands of years.
 The history of tattooing in Samoa is a great example of how tattoos can form an integral part of social culture.
 It is even believed that the modern-day English word ‘tattoo’ may have originated from the Samoan word for tattoo ‘tatau’.